opentelekomcloud-docs/storage-disaster-recovery-service/umn/source/faqs/what_are_the_highlights_of_sdrs.rst

 -  High RTO and RPO standard

-   For SDRS, recovery time objective (RTO) refers to the period from the time when users perform a planned failover or failover at the production site to the time when the servers at the DR site start to run.
+   For SDRS, recovery time objective (RTO) refers to the period from when users perform a switchover or failover at the production site to the time when the servers at the DR site start to run.
 This period does not include the time spent on DNS configuration, security group configuration, or customer script execution, and is shorter than 30 minutes.

    SDRS provides continuous and synchronous replication for servers to ensure zero recovery point objective (RPO).